Form 7004: Get more time to file your small business tax return with a tax extension

-There may be a number of reasons you need to request a business tax extension with IRS Form 7004.
-You may be swamped with running your business during tax season.
-Or perhaps you simply don’t have all the documents you need when your original due date arrives.
-Either way, an extension for your taxes just may give you the extra time you’re looking for.
-Below you can learn more about filing a business tax extension and the steps required to get you there with these Form 7004 Instructions.
+There are a number of reasons you may need to request a business tax extension with IRS Form 7004.
+Maybe you’re swamped with running your business during tax season and need additional time.
+Or perhaps you don’t have all the documents you need when your original due date arrives.
+Whatever your reason, a business tax extension can give you the extra time you’re looking for.
+Learn more about filing a business tax extension and the steps required to request a six-month extension with these IRS Form 7004 instructions.

-As the name implies, IRS Form 7004 is used by various types of businesses to extend the filing deadline on their taxes.
-This form is different than the individual tax extension form, which is filed using federal Form 4868.
+As the name implies, IRS Form 7004 is used by various types of businesses to extend the filing deadline on their income tax return.
+This form differs from the individual extension form, filed using federal Form 4868.
+Many states require you to file a state tax extension AND a federal extension.
+Look up your state to determine the rules.

-This form spans a variety of tax returns and gives you extra wiggle room (up to six months) after the usual tax season to file your business’ federal income taxes.
-There are major consequences to your small business not paying taxes, so make sure you understand Form 7004 to give yourself extra filing time.
+This form spans a variety of tax returns and gives you extra time – up to six months after the usual tax deadline – to file your business federal income taxes.
+There are significant consequences to your small business not paying taxes.
+Make sure you understand Form 7004 to give yourself extra tax filing time.

 Who is eligible for an IRS Form 7004 extension?

 Most types of business entities can use Form 7004.
-In fact, the following entities can use this form to request a tax extension:
+The following entities can use this form to request a tax extension:

 - S corporations